 The stock emerged from a sleepy 2017 then enjoyed a choppy uptrend through mid-2018.
 RPD pulled back during the worst of the November and December market retreat but jumped out early in January then broke out to a fresh all-time high in February.
 It’s climbed into the low 50s since.

 You can pick up a few shares around the current level but save bigger purchases for when valuations have come in a little and/or we’ve moved a bit further through the calendar year and shares have had some time to digest their Q1 2019 gains.

 If you’re looking for small-cap stocks (SMID-cap stocks) that I am recommending subscribers buy more aggressively right now, you’ll need to sign up for my Cabot Small-Cap Confidential advisory.
-My latest issue just went out last Friday and features a company with a market cap under $1 billion that’s growing revenue by over 60%!

 You can learn more about all the stocks I cover in the portfolio, which is up an average of 70%, by clicking here now.